eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 The integration with Exported Authenticators draws from [@?I-D.fossati-tls-exported-attestation].
 The authors wish to thank the contributors of this foundational draft for making this work possible.

-# External Links {#ext-links}

-**[ECA-FORMAL-MODELS]**

-: "ECA ProVerif Formal Models (bootstrap and renewal)", <https://github.com/eca-sae/internet-drafts-eca-sae/blob/pv0.6.0/formal-model/>, October 2025.

-**[ECA-SAE-PROTOTYPE]**

-: "OSS MTI prototype for the ECA & SAE Internet-Drafts", <https://github.com/eca-sae/prototype-eca-sae/tree/proto-0.1.0>, September 2025.

 {backmatter}

 # Preliminary Formal Modelling (Informative) {#app-formal-modelling-informative}

 Note that the formal analysis is currently a work-in-progress.
-This appendix presents the ongoing formal security analyses of the ECA **identity bootstrap procedure** and the **attestation renewal procedure** using ProVerif [[ECA-FORMAL-MODELS](#ext-links)].
+This appendix presents formal security analyses of the ECA **identity bootstrap procedure** and the **attestation renewal procedure** using ProVerif (tracked at <https://github.com/eca-sae/internet-drafts-eca-sae/blob/pv0.6.0/formal-model/>.
 The analysis assumes a Dolev–Yao network attacker and verifies core security properties for each procedure.

-The protocol's bootstrap security properties were analyzed using an exploratory formal model in ProVerif.
 The model assumes a powerful Dolev-Yao network attacker who can intercept, modify, and inject messages.
-It also correctly models the Binding Factor (`BF`) as public knowledge from the start, as per the protocol's "exposure tolerance" principle ([](#core-design-principles)).
+It also models the Binding Factor (`BF`) as public knowledge from the start, as per the protocol's "exposure tolerance" principle ([](#core-design-principles)).

 The analysis was conducted in two parts: verification of the core security properties against a network attacker, and an analysis of the protocol's behavior under specific key compromise scenarios to define its security boundaries.